danielTobon43/danielTobon43.github.io/pages/Projects/projects.md

 </div>

 - [<b>itree-mapper</b>](./itree-mapper/info.md): Development of a robotic perception system to estimate dendometric features of an individual tree
-- [itree-mapper](./itree-mapper/itree-mapper.md): Interface framework for a ZR300 Intel Realsense camera in PCL and ROS
+- [<b>zr300-wrapper</b>](./zr300-interface/info.md): Interface framework for a ZR300 Intel Realsense camera in PCL and ROS
-- [itree-mapper](./itree-mapper/itree-mapper.md): Data analytics and Industrial Internet of Things project for a human-machine interface
+- <b>plotly-dash-project</b>: Data science and Industrial Internet of Things project for a human-machine interface
-- [itree-mapper](./itree-mapper/itree-mapper.md): RFID project to read an animal tag using the RFIDRW-E-TTL with a nRF5 SDK 16.0
+- [b>zr300-wrapper</b>](./itree-mapper/itree-mapper.md): RFID project to read an animal tag using the RFIDRW-E-TTL with a nRF5 SDK 16.0
 - [itree-mapper](./itree-mapper/itree-mapper.md): CMake project for the nRF52 SDK to program an nRF52832 using JLink
 - [itree-mapper](./itree-mapper/itree-mapper.md): IoT application for getting the strain deformation data of a strain gauges sensor using an ESP32 micro-controller and the ESP_IDF framework
 - [itree-mapper](./itree-mapper/itree-mapper.md): Gui for select image pixel reference for iTree3DMap.
 This program uses the control point registration GUI of OpenMVG as base.